LibreCAD/docs/ref/coordinates.rst

     :scale: 50
     :alt: Cartesian Coordinates

 The *Cartesian* coordinate system is generally the standard system used in most CAD programs.
-A specific point in a drawing is located by exact distances from both the X and Y axes - for example a point in a drawing could be 60,45 (note the comma -, separates the two numbers) as shown below:
+A specific point in a drawing is located by exact distances from both the X and Y axes - for example a point in a drawing could be 60,45 (note the comma -, separates the two numbers) as shown here

-|
-|
 |
 |
 |